Particular/docs.particular.net/Content/ServiceMatrix/getting-started-creating-a-new-project-servicematrix-1.0.md

 You can add all sorts of properties to your message: strings, integers, arrays, dictionaries, etc. Just make sure to provide both get and set.

-Double-clicking the components won't open any code just yet as their code is only created when they are deployed to an endpoint.
+Double clicking the components won't open any code just yet as their code is only created when they are deployed to an endpoint.
 So, go ahead.

 ##Deploying Components